-Pumpkin muffins.
-They’re the perfect answer for anyone who may feel a touch sheepish about indulging in pumpkin pie for breakfast.
+These healthy pumpkin muffins are the perfect answer for anyone who may feel a touch sheepish about indulging in a pumpkin pie for breakfast.
 Thanks to canned pumpkin and pumpkin pie spice, you’ll find all the familiar flavors of Thanksgiving in these muffins.
 Whole wheat flour and homemade pumpkin seed flour ensure an enticingly tender crumb and velvety texture.
 And a smidgen of honey and brown sugar ensure they’re sufficiently sweet.
 So lovely you just may find yourself craving them all year long.–Angie Zoobkoff

 - 1 tablespoon store-bought or homemade pumpkin pie spice